lana-20/i_sliced_up_fun-SQA-mnemonic/README.md

         - [ ] Landscape
         - [ ] Portrait
     - [ ] Check for Complex Steps
-    - [ ] Check that Labels are provide in Forms
+    - [ ] Check that Labels are provided in Forms
     - [ ] Ease of Navigation
     - [ ] Scroll Bar Provided or Not
     - [ ] Easy to Add / Remove Items